cloudscript-technology/helm-charts/dumpscript/README.md

 ## Features

-- ✅ **Multiple databases**: Support for PostgreSQL and MySQL
+- ✅ **Multiple databases**: Support for PostgreSQL, MySQL/MariaDB and MongoDB
-- ✅ **Database version support**: Configurable client versions for compatibility
+- ✅ **Runtime configurable client versions**: No need to rebuild images
 - ✅ **Multiple backup schedules**: Support for daily, weekly, monthly, and yearly backups per database
 - ✅ **Independent jobs**: Each database runs in a separate CronJob
 - ✅ **S3 storage**: Automatic upload to Amazon S3